syntasso/kratix-docs/docs/main/05-reference/02-clusters/01-clusters.md

 id: intro
 ---

-This page contains documentation for the Kratix Cluster.
-The Cluster Resource is a representation of a system where workloads can be scheduled to, which in turn are usually Kubernetes clusters.
+The Kratix Cluster Resource is the representation of a system where workloads can be scheduled to, which are usually Kubernetes clusters.
 See below for the API documentation:

 ```yaml
 apiVersion: platform.kratix.io/v1alpha1